staruth0/reepls-web/brainstorm.md

+- Recommended user and other recomended items have duplicates
+- Comment with replies showing 0 reply count, comment with no replies showing >0 replies

 Some Tasks for everyone:

 -Implement a simple profanity filter with this package: https://www.npmjs.com/package/obscenity and reject post creation as needed based on the content profanity